-This is a Book Built Issue and the price band for the same shall be published 2 working days before opening of the Issue in all editions of the English national newspaper $[\bullet]$, all editions of Hindi national newspaper $[\bullet]$ and Dhanbad edition of Regional newspaper $[\bullet]$ where the registered office of the company is situated each with wide circulation.
+This is a Book Built Issue and the price band for the same shall be published 2 working days before opening of the Issue in all editions of the English national newspaper Business Standard, all editions of Hindi national newspaper Business Standard and Dhanbad edition of Regional newspaper Ranchi Express where the registered office of the company is situated each with wide circulation.

-The Price Band/ Floor Price/ Issue Price shall be determined by our Company in consultation with the BRLM and will be justified by us in consultation with the BRLM on the basis of the above information.
-Investors should read the above mentioned information along with "Our Business", "Risk Factors" and "Restated Financial Statements" on pages 109, 25 and 161 respectively, to have a more informed view.
+The Issue Price of \gtrless 52/- has been determined by our Company in consultation with the BRLM and has been justified by us in consultation with the BRLM on the basis of the above information.
+Investors should read the above mentioned information along with "Our Business", "Risk Factors" and "Restated Financial Statements" on pages 106, 25 and 158 respectively, to have a more informed view.
 The trading price of the Equity Shares of our Company could decline due to the factors mentioned in "Risk Factors" or any other factors that may arise in the future and you may lose all or part of your investments.